 Whenever a jury decides to impose capital punishment, the defendant is automatically treated as having filed an application to overturn the jury’s decision-also known in California law as a motion for a new trial.
 The defendant and his/her lawyer don’t need to actually file anything for this to occur.66

 In a death penalty case, an application for a new trial will lead to the judge in the case reviewing all the evidence.
-The judge will then consider the jury’s decision that the aggravating factors outweigh the mitigating factors (and thus that the death penalty was the appropriate punishment).
+The judge will then consider the jury’s decision that the aggravating factors outweigh the mitigating factors (and thus that capital punishment was the appropriate sentence).
 If the judge feels that that decision is in conflict with the law or the evidence presented in the case, s/he can reduce the sentence to life without parole…or even order a new trial.67

 So that defendants sentenced to capital punishment will not wait around on death row for too long, attorneys and courts are required to move relatively quickly on death penalty appeals.
 The defendant’s attorney has to file a brief with the California Supreme Court within seven (7) months after the record from the trial is finalized.70 The court then needs to decide on the appeal within another seven (7) months after it receives all briefs.71

 If the California Supreme Court decides against the defendant, s/he can then appeal to the United States Supreme Court…which is actually called a “petition for certiorari.”
 This is not an automatic appeal, and the United States Supreme Court is not required to actually accept the appeal.
 Instead, it will review the petition for certiorari and, if it decides the defendant’s case may have merit, it will then hear the appeal.72

 There is still another path a defendant can take to avoid capital punishment in California: the habeas corpus petition (also known as a “petition for writ of habeas corpus”).73